-Yesterday, a founder tweeted me something to the effect of “if you don’t raise money to do big things, you’re not a startup, you’re a lifestyle business”.
-I promptly pulled out a knitting needle and stabbed myself in the eye to relieve the pain.
+Once or twice a week, an investor or a founder will tweet something to the effect of “if you don’t raise money to do big things, you’re not a startup, you’re a lifestyle business”.
+With each go round, I promptly pull out a knitting needle and stab myself in the eye to relieve the pain.

-But it really isn’t in the best interest of venture capital bloggers and speakers to disabuse you of this belief.
-In the last 7 years they’ve accomplished an impressive feat of inbound marketing, dominating the conversation about all things startup.
-Now, virtually every first-time founder believes that raising venture money…well that’s just something that good startups do.
+But it isn’t in the best interest of venture capital bloggers and speakers to disabuse founders or the startup media of this belief.
+With this narrative, they’ve accomplished an impressive feat of inbound marketing, dominating the conversation about all things startup.
+Virtually every first-time founder believes that raising venture money…well that’s just something that good startups do.

 Don’t get me wrong.
 I’ve got lots of VC friends who will openly testify that venture dollars are not for everyone, and that very few companies will pass through the eye of the needle.
 But…why give up the podium?
 In this moment, startup lingo is venture capital lingo.
 The angel market has lined up.
 The accelerators have become rung zero of the venture ladder.
-The business press, and now mass market TV is amplifying the message.
-It really is an unintentional master stroke.
+The business press, and now mass market TV, is amplifying the message.
+It is an unintentional master stroke of message domination.

 And thus, the venture capital industry has found itself in the fortunate position of playing Master of Ceremonies in the startup circus, panning for gold amongst the global explosion of startups.

 Here’s the problem.
-These assumptions about what startups “should” do are seeping into the cultural ground water.
-The message turns up in surprising places, like economic development strategies for comeback cities, university research advancement plans, entrepreneurial diversity initiatives, and accelerator competitiveness rankings.
-I see nationally-known personalities taking the language of Silicon Valley on tour to Columbus, Ohio, Providence, Rhode Island and Nashville, Tennessee.
+These assumptions about what startups “should” do have seeped into the cultural ground water.
+The message is everywhere: economic development strategies for comeback cities, university research advancement plans, entrepreneurial diversity initiatives, and accelerator competitiveness rankings.
+Nationally-known personalities are taking the language of Silicon Valley on tour to Columbus, Ohio, Providence, Rhode Island and Nashville, Tennessee.

-Look, we need a thriving venture capital ecosystem, and I want every great company that has the potential to be a home run to get venture funded.
-But, by creating a single storyline, we are funneling founders and startup supporters into a Goldilocks fairy tale where nobody gets the comfy bed or the just-right porridge.
+We need a thriving venture capital ecosystem, and I want every great company that has the potential to be GIANT to get venture funded.
+But by creating a single storyline, we are funneling founders and startup supporters into a Goldilocks fairy tale where nobody gets the comfy bed or the just-right porridge.

 The majority of founders that create something awesome will do it without venture capital, by bootstrapping or taking some angel dollars, friends and family money, or (gasp) a loan.
-Yes, many of these will be lifestyle businesses — which apparently is a curse word that means “I didn’t make any money off of you”.
-A significant number, more than 90% of the INC5000, will create scalable businesses that make $Millions, employ dozens or hundreds of people, and are around for a long time in your hometown.
+Yes, many of these will be lifestyle businesses — a curse word that really means “investors didn’t make any money off of you.”
+A significant number—more than 90% of the INC5000—will create scalable businesses that make $Millions, employ dozens or hundreds of people, and are around for a long time...maybe even in your hometown.